Special Features

 Paul frequently makes Jesus our prime example.
 So much for attainable goals.
 But a God worth worshiping would never settle for mediocrity anyway.
 We must press on.
 His love compels us.

-For more articles like this, subscribe to indeed magazine here.
+For more articles like this, purchase our indeed devotional here.

 Additional Articles